-The Plan of Care tutoring program will be continued in fiscal year 2016-2017.
-Funds will be used strictly for before and after school tutoring.
-The allocation is not included in the initial budget and will be made after the District receives the 2016 state-wide assessment results.
+The Plan of Care tutoring program will be used strictly for before and after school tutoring.
+The allocation is not included in the initial budget and will be made after the District receives the fiscal year 2018-2019 state-wide assessment results.

-Continuation of SAI - Summer Intensive Studies - Project 7127
+Continuation of SAI - Summer Intensive Studies - Project 0127

 The Superintendent proposes a continuation of the Summer Intensive Studies initiatives for Reading, Math and/or Credit Recovery.
-The allocation of SIS funds will be made at a later date based on guidelines provided by the Assistant Superintendent - Curriculum and Finance.
+The allocation of SIS funds will be made at a later date based on guidelines provided by Finance and the Assistant Superintendent - Curriculum.